DenisGas/jut.su_next-series/README.md

 ## How to install/use extension

-To use the extension on your phone, you can use the kiwi browser.
+To use the extension on your phone, you can use the Kivi Browser.

 ### Install (Chrome store)